 Additionally, we prefer to allow users their privacy whenever possible.
 Really, it's no other user's business who else is also currently looking at the site.
 While GMs can see the last time their players read the games they run, that's as far as RPoL will go in allowing users to track one another's movements.

 As a player, I want to be able to remove myself from games.

 As only GMs can add players to a game, only GMs can remove players from games.
 If you'd like to leave a game, be sure to tell the GM and ask them to remove you from it.
-If they do not respect your wishes within a reasonable time, contact the Moderators about the issue.
+If they do not respect your wishes within a reasonable time (at least 7 days), contact the Moderators about the issue.

 Will you put in a way for me to organize threads in my game?

 Likely not.
 RPoL is designed so that the most active threads are the ones nearest the top of the forum.
 GMs can modify this somewhat using the "Notice" feature in their game to make certain threads stick to the top of the forum, and by using the "bump" feature in games to move threads up when they need to.
 However, we have no plans to allow any sort of thread organization by alphabetizing, reverse threading, or so on.

 Can you make the Sticky List refresh faster?